The Excel Count and Counta functions both count the number of values within a supplied set of values or range of cells.

 Where the arguments, value1, [value2], etc., can be values, arrays of values, or references to cell ranges.

 Note that, if a cell contains an empty text string or a formula that returns an empty text string, this cell is counted as a non-blank by the Counta function.

 Column C of the following spreadsheet shows examples of the Counta function, used to return the number of non-blank cells in one or more supplied cell ranges.

 In the following spreadsheet, the Excel Counta function is used to return the number of non-blank values within a set of values that is supplied directly to the function.

-Further examples of the Excel Counta function are provided on the Microsoft Office website.
+For further examples of the Excel Counta function, see the Microsoft Office website.